 What was your reaction to reading the headline of this blog post?
 I am willing to bet that your reaction fell into one of three general categories:

 - “What is he talking about???
-I am a great headline writer.
-He certainly must be talking about someone else.”
+I’m a great headline writer!
+He’s thinking of someone else.”

 - “What difference does it make?
 Headlines aren’t important.”

 If you answered No. 1 or No. 2, obviously I can’t assess your headline writing without looking at your work.
 But if you answered No. 3, I can tell you right now that you are dead wrong.

 Why Headlines Matter

 Headlines are the most valuable piece of real estate in any piece of writing.
 Anyone who still reads printed versions of newspapers and magazines understands that this is true.
 Our eyes instantly gravitate to the large font of a headline to determine in a matter of seconds whether an article is worth our time.

 If you aren’t convinced that headlines matter, ask the three Wall Street Journal reporters whom China recently expelled because of the public outcry over a February 3 op-ed piece that referred to China as “the real sick man of Asia” in the headline.